AdamISZ/aut-ct/README.md

 # Caveat

-**Everything here is completely experimental and not safe in any way** (not helped by the fact I am a neophyte in Rust!).
+**Everything here is completely experimental and not safe in any way**.
 Importantly, even the underlying Curve Trees code was *only* written as a benchmarking tool, and therefore even that is not safe to use in anything remotely resembling a production environment.

 If you choose to play around with this stuff for Bitcoin projects I suggest using signet for now.